Convergence rates for polynomial optimization on set products: Introduction

 \subsection{Our contributions}

 In this work, we mainly focus on hierarchies of Schm\"udgen-type bounds for polynomial optimization over Cartesian products of compact semialgebraic sets.

-We first provide in Section \ref{sec:proofbisphere} a convergence rate of Schm\"udgen-type (or equivalently Putinar-type) bounds when minimizing a polynomial on the product of spheres $\X = S^{n-1} \times S^{n-1}$.
+We first provide in Section \ref{sec:proofbisphere} a convergence rate of Schm\"udgen-type, {or equivalently Putinar-type}, bounds when minimizing a polynomial on the product of spheres $\X = S^{n-1} \times S^{n-1}$.
 Given two $n$-dimensional tuples of real variables $\x=(x_1,\dots,x_n)$ and $\y=(y_1,\dots,y_n)$, and a polynomial $q \in \R[\x,\y]$, we define $q_{\min}:= \min_{(\x,\y) \in \X} q(\x,\y) = \min_{\x,\y \in S^{n-1}} q(\x,\y)$ and $q_{\max} := \max_{(\x,\y) \in \X} q(\x,\y)$. \begin{theorem} Let $\X = S^{n-1} \times S^{n-1}$ be the Cartesian product of two unit spheres, and let $q \in \R[\x,\y]$ be a polynomial of degree $d$.
-Then for any $t \geq 2 n d \sqrt{d}$, the lower bound $\lb(q, \cQ(\X))_{2t}$ for the minimization of $q$ over $\X$ satisfies:
+Then for any $t \geq 2 n d \sqrt{d}$, the lower bound ${\lb(q, \mathcal{Q}(\X))_{2t}}$ for the minimization of $q$ over $\X$ satisfies:

 Here, $C_{\X}(n,d)$ is a constant depending only on $n$ and $d$.
 This constant has a polynomial dependence on $n$ at fixed $d$, and a polynomial dependence on $d$ at fixed $n$.
-See relation \eqref{eq:cX} for details. \end{theorem} The proof of Theorem \ref{th:bisphererate} is given in Section \ref{sec:proofbisphere}.
+See relation \eqref{eq:cX} for details. \end{theorem} The proof of Theorem \ref{th:bisphererate} is given in Section \ref{sec:proofbisphere}. { \begin{remark} One can replace $2 t$ by $t$ in Theorem \ref{th:bisphererate} to obtain that for any $t \geq 4 n d \sqrt{d}$, the lower bound $\lb(q, \mathcal{Q}(\X))_{t}$ satisfies: